 • You can also enter a volume label of your choosing.

-• Select the Quick Format option if you only want Windows to wipe the file and set up the new file system.
+• Select the Quick Format option if you only want Windows to erase the files and set up the new file system.

 • Uncheck the box if you want to run the normal format process, which takes a lot of time to complete but allows the operating system to check for and address bad sectors.